Skip to Main Content

 Use this format to reference any ATI books.
 Up to 20 authors can be listed according to APA 7th ed.
 Guidelines.

-Author last name, first inital.
+Author last name, first initial.
 (Year).
 Title in sentence case (edition).
 Publisher.

 Reference Example